 There’s no real outline of how to set up your domain or website.
 During the checkout process, you’re given configuration options… but if you don’t know what those are / how to set that up… it’s confusing.

-If you’re experience in buying and setting up domains, this probably doesn’t matter to you too much.
+If you’re experienced in buying and setting up domains, this probably doesn’t matter to you too much.
 You can poke around enough to figure it out.
-However, if you have no domain management experience and are looking for more guidance or even a platform that’s more intuitive, Namesilo doesn’t deliver.
+However, if you have no domain management experience and are looking for more guidance or even a platform that’s more intuitive, NameSilo doesn’t deliver.

 It’s important to remember that a domain is not a website.
 It’s not email or any other service.
 It’s merely your address online.
 It helps people locate where your property is by telling browsers/email/etc where to go to get whatever it wants (website files, emails, images, data, etc).

 While NameSilo offers some complementary products (like hosting), they do not take an all-in-one approach like other domain registrars who include hosting, website builders, eCommerce, etc.

 And while I personally prefer to separate my hosting and domains to provide an extra layer of control & reliability in addition to cost savings, many website owners prefer to have them bundled for convenience.